 No Impact.
 The 2013 MND found that the current RGP 94 waste disposal needs would be minimal and could be adequately served by the local landfill.
 Similarly, the proposed project would not impair the attainment of solid waste reduction goals.
 Escondido Disposal, Inc. (EDI) currently provides solid waste removal service for the Escondido area.
-EDI also operates a solid waste transfer station at their Washington Avenue site where solid waste is consolidated into larger transfer trucks and taken to a class III landfill for disposal.
-Solid waste pick-up would be available for the project by EDI for all O&M activities.
+EDI also operates a solid waste transfer station at their Washington Avenue site where solid waste pick-up would be available for the project by EDI for all O&M activities.
 The proposed project's solid waste disposal needs would be minimal and could be adequately served by the local infrastructure.
 Therefore, no impact would occur.